Western canon: Expansion of the literary canon in the 20th century

 In the twentieth century there was a general reassessment of the literary canon, including women's writing, post-colonial literatures, gay and lesbian literature, writing by racialized minorities, working people's writing, and the cultural productions of historically marginalized groups.
-This reassessment has resulted in a whole scale expansion of what is considered "literature", and genres hitherto not regarded as "literary", such as children's writing, journals, letters, travel writing, and many others are now the subjects of scholarly interest.
+This reassessment has resulted in a wholesale expansion of what is considered "literature", and genres hitherto not regarded as "literary", such as children's writing, journals, letters, travel writing, and many others are now the subjects of scholarly interest.

 The Western literary canon has also expanded to include the literature of Asia, Africa, the Middle East, and South America.
-Writers from Africa, Turkey, China, Egypt, Peru, and Colombia, Japan, etc., have received Nobel prizes since the late 1960s.
-Writers from Asia and Africa have also been nominated for, and also won, the Booker prize in recent years.
+Writers from Africa, Turkey, China, Egypt, Peru, Colombia, Japan, etc., have received Nobel prizes since the late 1960s.
+Writers from Asia and Africa have also been nominated for, and won, the Booker prize in recent years.